neubot/neubot/doc/FAQ.rst

 more than two weeks have passed since the last release and it has not updated, then it's a bug.

-If you are running Windows, the `web user interface` will be opened automatically on the browser when an update is available.
+If you are running Windows, the web user interface (see `7.
+Web user interface`_) will be opened automatically on the browser when an update is available.
 You will see a message like the one in the following screenshot.
 Click on the link, follow instructions, and you're done.